12. Processing Data in Groups

 wut_twosplashes

-Compare the results to those obtained on the standardised
+Compare them with those obtained on the standardised

-version thereof.
-Recall what we have said about the Euclidean distance
+version of the dataset.
+Recall what we said about the Euclidean distance

 and its perception being disturbed when a plot’s aspect ratio is not 1:1.